dydxprotocol/v4-documentation/pages/validators/upgrades/cosmovisor.md

 make cosmovisor
 ```

-This will build cosmovisor in `/cosmovisor`
+This will build Cosmovisor in `/cosmovisor`
  directory.
 Afterwards you may want to put it into your machine's PATH like as follows:

 ```bash